mcore1976/antispy-jammer/README.md

 ARDUINO VERSIONS :

+Please configure first your Arduino IDE for the DIGISPARK board as described here : https://gist.github.com/Ircama/22707e938e9c8f169d9fe187797a2a2c

 Version A :  ARDUINO DIGISPARK version - there is separated "mic-jammer.ino" version which is composed of ARDUINO DIGISPARK (ATTINY85) connected to PAM8403 MODULE and 20 transducers.
 It also gives same high range of jamming capability.
 - for DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png"  or "mic-jammer-TPA3116D2.png"  and Arduino script "mic-jammer.ino".
 - In ARDUINO IDE go to File/Preferences/Additional board manager URL and put this URL : https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json , then go to Menu Tools/Board and select Digistump AVR Boards / Digispark default 16.5 MHZ